suitingtseng/dropbox-pics-sorter/README.md

 dropbox-pics-sorter
 ===================

 [Hazal](https://www.noodlesoft.com/) can sort files based on rules.
 It works well with Dropbox folders if you have local Dropbox installed.
-However I have a lot of photos and I always would like to sort my photos under `/Camera Uploads` into folders with data like `/Camera Uploads/2017/06/15` without downloading them.
+However I have a lot of photos and I always would like to sort my photos under `/Camera Uploads` into folders with date like `/Camera Uploads/2017/06/15` without downloading them.
 This tool does that for you.

 ### Build from source